Jim Rosenthal: Broadcasting career

-Rosenthal worked for BBC Radio WM before moving to BBC Radio 2.
+Rosenthal worked for BBC Radio Birmingham before moving to BBC Radio 2.
 He worked for the BBC Radio Sports Unit between 1976 and 1980.
 His television career began when he joined ITV in 1980.
 He was part of the ITV team covering the FIFA World Cup since 1982.

 In the 1980s, Rosenthal commentated on boxing matches for ITV when first-choice commentator Reg Gutteridge was otherwise engaged or unable to travel.
 In the 1990s, Rosenthal was a presenter of ITV's The Big Fight Live, which reached huge nationwide audiences for boxing contests involving the likes of Nigel Benn, Chris Eubank and Naseem Hamed, then the likes of Amir Khan and Joe Calzaghe when it returned in 2005.

 Rosenthal covered three Rugby World Cup campaigns for ITV, including anchoring coverage of England's victory in the 2003 final.
 He was the presenter of Formula One (F1) motor racing on ITV for eight years and presented 152 Formula One races from 1997.
 He agreed terms with ITV to present its coverage of the sport in early 1997.
 In October 2005, it was announced that Steve Rider had been re-recruited by ITV from BBC Sport, to assume Rosenthal's former role for the 2006 Formula One season.

 Rosenthal presented ITV's Champions League football coverage, as well as their boxing output.
 He presented ITV4's Champions League Live show and the channel's live match coverage, until he was dropped in 2008 from his exclusive contract with ITV after 28 years with the channel as the network sought new presenters.
 ITV's head of news and sport, Mark Sharman, said at the time: